 The bad news is that, whereas the process is transparent when using Redshift or SQL Server, it gets much more involved with Snowflake at the moment.
 Eventually, Alteryx will offer a more streamlined experience, and I heard it is planned, but today the bulk loading to Snowflake feature is not included in Alteryx.
 [2019 Update: Alteryx now offers a Bulk upload connector to Snowflake, BUT it requires credentials to a S3 bucket, and does not make any use of the Snowflake internal staging resource, which comes free with a Snowflake account.
 The S3 settings on the connector are also REALLY hard to configure.
 That Bulk connector released by Alteryx is a deeply flawed approach in my opinion, since the purpose of using Snowflake for most analyst users is to get rid of Redshift, which is hard to manage.
 And therefore they do NOT want to manage and pay for a S3 bucket!
 So the approach through SnowSQL I describe in this post remains relevant I’m afraid…].

-Furthermore, more crucially, Snowflake does not yet support the PUT command through ODBC, which is a key step of the process as we will see.
+Furthermore, more crucially, Snowflake does not yet support the PUT command through ODBC, which is a key step of the process as we will see [2019 Update: now it does if your Snowflake instance is hosted on AWS as indicated at the link above].
 The good news is that we have here a great opportunity to understand what goes on under the hood when bulk loading, and this step by step guide will reveal it all!

 1. Modify your Alteryx workflow to only create the table

 We will use the actual data to create a table without having to type all the column definitions, restricted to 10 rows to not have to wait, using the Sample tool:

 Make sure you also input the following command into the Snowflake Output tool: